ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 Now that we saw the code, as you may have noticed, the operation result class has the 3 elements described in the "Role" section:

 1. Access the result of an operation: `Value`
-2. Access the success indicator of an operation: `IsSuccessful`
+2. Access the success indicator of an operation: `Succeeded`
 3. Access the cause of the failure in case the operation was not successful: `Error`

 > Note that the `Error` property could be a complex object or even a collection of complex error objects.